mwanji/moandjiezana.com/content/blog/2016/mailgun-on-digital-ocean.md

 Only enter the subdomain, not the fully-qualified name, as the name of the CNAME record.
 If Mailgun asks you to set up email.mydomain.com, then the CNAME record's name is `email`, not email.mydomain.com.
 The hostname is `mailgun.org`.

 The same holds if you are setting Mailgun up on a subdomain.
 To create email.mg.mydomain.com, create the record in the mg.mydomain.com domain, with `email` as name.
+The hostname is `mailgun.org`.

 ##MX Records

 These are necessary only to receive emails via Mailgun.
-No pitfalls here, if there are no other MX records.
+No pitfalls here, if there are no other MX records, as explained above.
 You can enter the hostname and priority as given by Mailgun.

 ##Debugging